Jalal-Eddine/summary/javascript/Advanced javascript/JSON-AJAX.md

     <figcaption><em>Fig. 1: JSON vs XML syntax </em></figcaption>
     <br><br>
 </figure>
-everything need to be a string
+everything need to be a string<br>
-JSON can be understood by any server language.
+JSON can be understood by any server language.<br>
 Javascript come with its own functions

 ```js